 My odds of drawing a winner are 3.2 : 1

-Don't forget that you can always use our poker odds calculator, and here's a hand poker odds chart that you can print out and keep near your computer:
+Don't forget that you can always use our poker odds calculator, especially when reviewing your poker hands and studying.

 If you would like more information on the math involved in figuring out probability when it comes to poker, check out this article on poker math.

 For more on poker odds and implied odds in general, see "Theory of Poker" by David Sklansky.
 For a good discussion on how to figure out your poker odds in No-Limit Texas Hold'em situations, have a look at "Harrington on Hold 'em", volumes I and II, by Dan Harrington and Bill Robertie.
 For more discussion on counting your outs and specifically how to discount them, see "Small Stakes Hold 'em" by Ed Miller, David Sklansky and Mason Malmuth.

 The Fundamental Concepts of Poker article series starts with Expected Value.